See three of Australia’s best national parks by following this stunning Top End outback itinerary from Darwin.

 The entire drive from Jabiru back onto the Stuart Highway takes a little more than two hours.
 That brings you to Pine Creek, where you can stretch your legs by looking around the former gold-rush town, old telegraph station and Railway Museum.
 Katherine, only an hour’s drive further south, marks your furthest point from Darwin.

 First, turn off the highway for paperbark-fringed Leliyn (Edith Falls), a significant cultural site of the Jawoyn people Nitmiluk National Park’s edge, and a lovely spot for a swim or hike.
-Our suggestion here is the 9-kilometre return hike to Sweetwater Pool, where you can enjoy a more remote, secluded dip.
+Our suggestion here is the nine-kilometre return hike to Sweetwater Pool, where you can enjoy a more remote, secluded dip.

 Katherine itself has a good range of accommodation if you aren’t camping.
 Otherwise, the big attraction is just 20 minutes from town and has campgrounds and bush camping where you can watch wallabies and bowerbirds hop.
 Nitmiluk (Katherine) Gorge, also part of Nitmiluk National Park, is actually a series of 13 gorges framed in great crumbling red cliffs, and is best admired from a kayak or sightseeing boat – though a helicopter ride is fabulous, too.

-Katherine back to Darwin is 317 kilometres, but you won’t want to rush it.
+From Katherine back to Darwin it’s 317 kilometres, but you won’t want to rush it.
 Take a break at the town of Adelaide River and hop aboard a jumping-crocodile cruise.
 The sound of massive jaws snapping on chunks of buffalo will have you leaping out of your chair, too.
 Then check out the town’s Second World War cemetery and Railway Heritage Precinct.

 Another great stop on the Stuart Highway just before Darwin is Berry Springs Nature Park, where the cooling blue-green woodland pools call out for a swim.
 Nearby Territory Wildlife Park gets you close to the critters you spotted more distantly in the wild.
 It’s also your chance to see nocturnal animals such as ghost bats and quolls.

 Before you get that far, though, you must absolutely detour at Batchelor to Litchfield National Park.
-Although its near enough to Darwin to be reachable on a day trip, hurrying through would be a big mistake.
+Although it’s near enough to Darwin to be reachable on a day trip, hurrying through would be a big mistake.
 This place is magical and, once day visitors have departed, its silence and beauty are haunting.
 Litchfield’s red termite mounds are magnificent when they glow at sunset, and the stars are staggering at night.

 Landscapes range from monsoon rainforest to sandstone escarpment.
 Litchfield is, however, best known for its waterfalls, a superb sight during the wet season, and one of the few places in the region open year-round for swimming.
 Double-barrelled Wangi Falls has easy access but, if you have a 4WD, our top tip is to get off the more beaten track to Tjaynera Falls or Surprise Creek Falls, and into another brilliant corner of the Top End.